 Miss Michael (Head Teacher) - Lead

-Miss Dean - (Assistant Headteacher) - Deputy Lead
+Miss Dean - (Deputy Headteacher) - Deputy Lead

 Mrs Slater - (Parent Support Advisor) - Deputy Lead